How Many Types of Moths Are There?

 Differences Between Moth Species and Butterfly Species

-The coloring on a moth’s wings usually appears less defined than on a butterfly’s wings.
+The coloring on a moth’s wings usually appears less defined than on a butterfly’s.
 Another difference is their life cycle:

 Butterfly species don’t live as long as most moth species do.
 Butterflies lay their eggs during certain times, often in spring or summer; these eggs hatch into caterpillars that grow into adults by feeding off plants and flowers before they die.

 In contrast, some moth species lay eggs over several weeks throughout the year.
-After hatching from their eggs, some moths go through a larva stage where they develop from an egg to pupae before becoming an adult with wings.
+After hatching from their eggs, some moths go through a larva stage, developing from an egg to pupae before becoming an adult with wings.

 In addition to looking different from one another and having different life cycles, there are other differences between moth species and butterfly species: